Vendelaosterman/companion-collector/README.md

 # Assignment 3: CompanionCollector

+The Companion Collector App is a web application that allows users to collect and manage their favorite Pokémon companions.
+Users can catch various Pokémon, view them in their profile, delete collected Pokémon, and log out.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.
-We learned Angular from the (shelf-help) context lectures and applied what we learned to this CompanionCollector project.
+We learned Angular from the (shelf-help) lectures and applied what we learned to this CompanionCollector project.
 We started with the design of the component tree which is attached inside the companion-collector folder.

 ## Installation